mjeder/whats-the-wait-client/README.md

 # whats-the-wait-client

-A front-end framework template for starting projects with a recent version of either the [Rails API Template](https://git.generalassemb.ly/ga-wdi-boston/rails-api-template) or the [Express API Template](https://git.generalassemb.ly/ga-wdi-boston/express-api-template).
+A front-endframework template for starting projects with a recent version of either the [Rails API Template](https://git.generalassemb.ly/ga-wdi-boston/rails-api-template) or the [Express API Template](https://git.generalassemb.ly/ga-wdi-boston/express-api-template).